Shadrack Frimpong: Career and Research

-Frimpong's most recent work includes exploring the role of in Agriculture in achieving Universal Health Coverage in Africa, a paper written with Sten H Vermund, Dean of the Yale School of Public Health.
+Frimpong's most recent work includes exploring the role of Agriculture in achieving Universal Health Coverage in Africa, a paper written with Sten H Vermund, Dean of the Yale School of Public Health.
+He is a member of the Royal Society of Medicine, the UK Faculty of Public Health and the American Economic Association.

 Awards and honours

 Frimpong was a recipient of the Amy Gutmann's President's Engagement Prize in 2015, where he received $150,000.
 In the same year, he also received the Samuel Huntington Public Service Award, which has had past recipients such as U.S. Surgeon General Vivek Murthy and MacArthur "Genius" Fellow Angela Duckworth.
 In 2018, he received the Queen's Young Leader Award.
 Also in 2018, he received the Boyer Scholarship, becoming the second African recipient and first ever from West Africa.
 The Boyer Scholarship resulted in him becoming a member of the First Troop Philadelphia City Cavalry.
 In 2018, he was named as one of Forbes's "30 under 30" social entrepreneurs for 2019.
 Frimpong also graduated from the University of Pennsylvania Nonprofit Leadership Program with the Richard J. Estes Global Citizenship Award, which is awarded to a graduate of the Nonprofit Leadership Program who exhibits academic excellence, a commitment to improving the world, and dedication to social impact.
 Upon enrolling in Yale University School of Public Health, Frimpong received the Horstmann Scholarship to fund his Master's in Public Health degree.
 In 2019, Frimpong was also one of six recipients of the Muhammad Ali Humanitarian Award, which recognizes activists who work towards social change under age thirty.
 He was awarded a Gates Cambridge Scholarship in 2020 to pursue a Ph.D. in public health and primary care at the University of Cambridge in England.
+He holds an Honorary Doctorate from Royal Holloway, University of London in recognition of his contribution to global health and community engagement in Africa.